alexfigliolia/apple-tv-poster/README.md

 This hook handles the interpolation of rotation values for your content and smooths animations when mousing in and out of your posters

 ### Browser Support
-This package relies on CSS variables in order to function.
-For more detailed information on specific browser version support, please reference the [Can I Use CSS Variables](https://caniuse.com/?search=CSS%20variables) support tables.
+This package relies on CSS Custom Properties in order to function.
+For more detailed information on specific browser version support, please reference the [Can I Use CSS Custom Properties](https://caniuse.com/?search=CSS%20custom%20properties) support tables.